-Recent studies indicate that the statistical risk of developing cancer from a CT scan is about one in a thousand, however our knowledge is still evolving about the extent of the risk.
+Recent studies indicate that the statistical risk of developing cancer from a CT scan over the course of a lifetime is about one in a thousand, however our knowledge is still evolving about the extent of the risk.
 This risk varies with age, size of the child and the part of the body scanned.

 How can I minimise radiation exposure from CT scans in children?